notealoud/bbbdg/src/site/notes/Books Beans Boots/writing.md

 Then, one day, I decided I had to go all in with my writing.
 So I did.

+I write in Obsidian, both privately and in public.
+You can also find me on Medium and Substack.
+I like to write a daily [[Books Beans Boots/log|log]], and share writing logs for my Substack subscribers.

 [[Books Beans Boots/evergreen|evergreen]]

 ***go back to [[Books Beans Boots/start|start]]***